Quirks & constraints

 and HttpMessage

-are very handy replacement for curl and alike.
-The downside: it breaks CakePHP in some cases.
+are a very handy replacement for curl and the like.
+The downside is that it breaks CakePHP in some cases.
 You can disable the extension in your Settings -> Extensions tab of your App.

 To keep deployment fast for everyone the size of the release package is limited to 200 MB.
 Read on.